 Aloha!
 So you’re going to Oahu.
 Or maybe you’re not anytime soon, but you’d like to some day.
 That’s wonderful news!
 It’s amazing and you’ll love it.
 However, if you’re like me, you might not be able to stay at the fanciest hotel and go zip lining where they filmed Jurassic Park and eat $50 sushi.
 You might just be trying to experience everything the island has to offer while saving as much money as possible.
 We, my friend, are kindred spirits.
+Want to enjoy some free (well, mostly free) super fun things in Oahu?
 Read on!

 We were on Oahu for 6 days and decided from the start that we wanted to do as much as we possibly could.
 While keeping our sanity/bodies in tact, of course.
 I was concerned because I didn’t have much money to spend OR room in my suitcase (Lol I weighed in at 49 lbs coming from LAX) for souvenirs.
 But that was okay, because these days when I travel, it’s all about the pictures/videos I take to remember my trip – not the stuff.
 Whatever your reason for reading this post, I think you’ll definitely find some things to put on your itinerary!